Difference Between Criminology vs Criminal justice vs Forensic science

 What is a forensic science degree?

-A forensic science degree program is a field of study in higher education that combines fields like biology, chemistry, and physics to instruct students on how to investigate crimes scientifically, find the criminals, and investigate the causes of crimes.
+A forensic science degree program is a specialized field of study offered in higher education institutions.
+This program encompasses a comprehensive understanding of biology, chemistry, and physics, combining these disciplines to form a solid foundation for a career in forensic science.
+It instructs students on how to investigate crimes scientifically, find criminals, and investigate crime causes.

-With a degree in forensic science, candidates can gain the skills necessary to examine physical evidence recovered from crime scenes as well as conduct chemical analyses of biological evidence such as DNA, fingerprints, and bodily fluids.
+With a forensic science degree, candidates can examine physical evidence recovered from crime scenes.
+In addition, they can conduct chemical analyses of biological evidence such as DNA, fingerprints, and bodily fluids.

-Additionally, a degree in forensic science can prepare students to gather evidence at crime scenes, evaluate evidence, report pertinent data, and examine crimes using specialized scientific methods.
+Additionally, a degree in forensic science can prepare students to gather evidence at crime scenes.
+It can also evaluate evidence, report pertinent data, and examine crimes using specialized scientific methods.

 Length

-A four-year degree program in criminal justice or forensic science is available to students at colleges and universities.
-Graduates from this program can obtain a bachelor’s degree in either discipline, which is typically the minimum educational requirement for those seeking to work in the fields of criminal justice or law enforcement.
+Colleges and universities offer four-year degree programs in criminal justice or forensic science.
+Graduates of this program can obtain a bachelor’s degree in either discipline.
+This is typically the minimum educational requirement for those seeking to work in the fields of criminal justice or law enforcement.

-Through accelerated programs, which may run for two or three years without significant summer or holiday breaks, students may be able to speed up their academic progress.
+Through accelerated programs, which may run for two or three years without significant summer or holiday breaks, students may speed up their academic progress.

-Despite this, it’s important to remember that the majority of employers favor hiring applicants with bachelor’s degrees because a four-year degree program can give applicants more in-depth knowledge and a higher-level set of competencies.
-This is especially true for applicants in the field of forensic science, who might face competition from applicants with master’s degrees in the subject.
+Despite this, it’s important to remember that employers favour hiring applicants with bachelor’s degrees because a four-year degree program can give applicants more in-depth knowledge and higher-level competencies.
+This is especially true for applicants in forensic science, who might face competition from applicants with master’s degrees in the subject.

 Purpose

 Students who pursue degrees in criminal justice learn about criminology theoretically.
-Students who major in criminal justice typically study various perspectives on crime, including topics like its causes and effects on the individual as well as the larger society.
+Students who major in criminal justice typically study various perspectives on crime.
+These perspectives include topics like their causes and effects on the individual as well as the larger society.

 Criminal justice as a discipline frequently looks at crime through a sociological, philosophical, or legal lens to better understand it.
 Students can then examine various court processes, law enforcement practices, the effectiveness of particular law enforcement systems, policing tactics, the morality of law enforcement and corrections, and the most effective ways to stop crimes from happening.